tloen/tloen.github.io/assets/pages/about.md

 - personal and organizational effectiveness
 - Chinese ethical and political philosophy

-Ultimately, my interest is in reality and how we come to relate to it; the above are simply my preferred means of pursuing it.
+Ultimately, my interest is in reality and how we come to relate to it; the above are simply my preferred means of pursuing such.
-My primary intellectual influences are Samuel Johnson and Han Feizi.
+My primary intellectual influences are Samuel Johnson and Han Fei.

 You can find me elsewhere: